fetchai/fetchd/README.md

 ## Supported Systems

 The supported systems are limited by the dlls created in [`go-cosmwasm`](https://github.com/CosmWasm/go-cosmwasm).
 In particular, **we only support MacOS and Linux**.
-For linux, the default is to build for glibc, and we cross-compile with CentOS 7 to provide backwards compatibility for `glibc 2.12+`.
-This includes all known supported distributions using glibc (CentOS 7 uses 2.12, obsolete Debian Jessy uses 2.19).

-As of `0.5.x` we support `muslc` Linux systems, in particular **Alpine linux**, which is popular in docker distributions.
-Note that we do **not** store the static `muslc` build in the repo, so you must compile this yourself, and pass `-tags muslc`.
-Please look at the [`Dockerfile`](./Dockerfile) for an example of how we build a static Go binary for `muslc`.
-(Or just use this Dockerfile for your production setup).

 ## Quick Start